riazhedayati/beautiful-jekyll/_posts/2017-06-23-personalised-markov-chains.md

 ## Testing the results
 Now that we’ve gone through a simple example to understand how to use Rendle’s concept of personalized markov chains to predict products in a next basket, let’s apply it to the real data that instacart has released.
 While the instacart dataset includes order history for over 200,000 customers, we will just take a sample of 3200 customers to test the effectiveness of our personalized markov chain model.

 We can calculate the effectiveness of our model using an [F1 score](https://en.wikipedia.org/wiki/F1_score), which ranges from 0 to 1.
-As an interpretation, we can think of an F1 score of 0.5 as the ability to predict the items in the next order with 50% accuracy.
+We can interpret an F1 score of 0.5 as the ability to predict the items in the next order with 50% accuracy.

 ### Establishing a baseline
 Before we test our model, we should establish a simple baseline that we are looking to beat.
 To create a simple baseline for this problem, we can use the most recent order as the predicted next order.
 For instance, if someone purchased carrots, kiwis, and milk in their most recent order, our simple model would predict that they will purchase carrots, kiwis, and milk in their next order too.

-Running this ‘most recent order’ model on the sample of 3200 customers, we calculate an average F1 score of 0.2668645.
+Running this ‘most recent order’ model on the sample of 3200 customers, we calculate an average F1 score of _0.2668645_.

 ### Comparing the Personalized Markov Chain model
 The outputs of our Personalized Markov Chains are the probabilities that a user will purchase each product in their next order, given their last order.
 However, we are trying to determine what products will be in someone’s cart, not just the probability that they will be in the cart.
 Therefore we also need to determine how many products we think will be purchased in a person’s next order.
-While there are more sophisticated techniques we could use to determine this, we will simply take the average number of products purchased across a user’s order history as our guess.
+For now we will simply take the average number of products purchased across a user’s order history as our guess.

-Using our Personalized markov chain model on our sample of 3200 customers, we have an average F1 score of 0.2672749.
+Using our Personalized markov chain model on our sample of 3200 customers, we have an average F1 score of _0.2672749_.

 While the Personalized Markov Chain model does perform slightly better than the simple most recent order model, the effect is miniscule.
-The Personalized Markov Chain model is only 0.15% more accurate than the baseline model.
+The Personalized Markov Chain model is __only 0.15%__ more accurate than the baseline model.

 ## Final thoughts
 While it was worth a try, it seems that Personalized Markov chains only provides a slight boost in accuracy over a naïve model given this dataset.
 Theoretically the model will perform better in situations where there are almost cyclical/seasonal patterns of repeated buying.